venam/2bwm/README.md

 ### GET IT ###
 Checkout the `devel` branch of the repo.

-One border inside the other
+One border inside the other (Deprecated)
 --------------

 ### CURRENT STATE ###